 Besides this, Microsoft has also released an update for Microsoft Office that provides enhanced security as a defense in depth measure.

-Users and system administrators are highly recommended to apply the latest Windows security patches from Microsoft as soon as possible to keep cybercriminals and hackers away from taking control of their computers.
+Users and system administrators are strongly advised to apply these security patches as soon as possible to keep hackers and cybercriminals away from taking control of their systems.

-For installing the latest security updates, you can head on to Settings → Update & Security → Windows Update → Check for updates on your computer, or you can install the updates manually.
+For installing security patch updates, directly head on to Settings → Update & security → Windows Update → Check for updates, or you can install the updates manually.